KayG2310/Hack-O-Mania/frontend/README.md

 ## Files
 The folder `pages` is wheremost of the pages of the website reside.
 1. `_document.js` houses the navbar of the website
-2. `servers` houses file for server creation/showcase page
+2. `filter.js` have the filters for admin panel
-3. `creations` similar to `servers` but for showcase of creations
+3. `crop.js` page for farmers to add crops that they grow/harvest
-4. `profile` houses the profile frontend and edit pages
+4. `profile` houses the profile frontend and edit pages for both farmers and admins

 The folder `styles` contains the file `globals.css` containing required css for the project.